allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 The parameter allows us to limit the data export only to the tables selected by us, which significantly shortens the overall operation time.
 It is also worth mentioning that it is possible to set the parameter multiple times.

-Due to the fact that the export was launched at night, the procedure had no negative impact on users.
+Since the export was launched at night, the procedure had no negative impact on users.
 The impact of the export operation on the database load (Data I/O percentage) is presented in the graph below.
 It can be observed that the resource load is significant during this operation.